What is Collaborative Divorce?

-Collaborative law is a different way to resolve disputes, it removes cases from the litigious court room setting in order to identify and solve problems.
-The goal is to reach a win-win outcome versus a win-loose approach we see in most court cases.
+Collaborative Divorce is a different way to divorce, it removes cases from the litigious courtroom setting in order to identify and solve problems.
+The goal is to reach a win-win outcome versus a win-lose approach we see in most court cases.

-In a true collaborative law setting, every party still retains their separate attorney.
-It is the attorney’s job to help each party to settle the dispute, however no one is allowed to go to court.
-If at any time during the collaborative process a court becomes involved, the collaborative law process effectively terminates, and both attorneys no longer may represent either party.
+In a “true” collaborative setting, every party still retains their separate attorney.
+It is the attorney’s job to help each party to settle the divorce, however, no one is allowed to go to court.
+If at any time during the collaborative divorce process a court becomes involved, the collaborative divorce process effectively terminates, and both attorneys no longer may represent either party.

-What makes the collaborative law process so different from litigation?
+What makes the collaborative divorce process so different from divorce litigation?

-- empowers you to resolve your legal disputes without judges, magistrates or other strangers making decisions for you.
+- empowers you to resolve your divorce issues and related disputes without judges, magistrates or other strangers making decisions for you.

 - offers you a safe and dignified environment to reduce the conflict and minimize its impact on you, your family and in particular your children.

-The Collaborative law process starts when each party agrees to sign a collaborative law contract, this contract includes the following terms:
+The Collaborative Divorce process starts when each party agrees to sign a collaborative divorce contract, this contract includes the following terms: